Women's Resource Center

 Funding & Sponsorship

 Is your organization planning an event that is consistent with the mission of the Gender Justice Advocacy Center (GJAC) formerly known as the Women's Resource Center Executive Board?
 Are you looking for funding through the GJAC co-sponsorship fund?
-We would love to hear from you!
-Our application for funding can be found here.
+GJAC would love to hear from you!
+Our application for funding can be found through your organization's Campus Groups page under Money>Accounting Book>FY22 GJAC.
+Applications are reviewed on a rolling basis.

 **All funding decisions are subject to the GJAC budget for co-sponsorship allocations and are made at the discretion of GJAC.**